A Guide to IRS Form 1040EZ

-The Internal Revenue Service (IRS) offers three different filing options for individual taxpayers: Form 1040, Form 1040A, and Form 1040EZ.
-Form 1040 is the most complex out of the three choices for individual tax filers, but it also provides the most number of options for claiming deductions and credits.
-Although longwinded, a general rule of thumb posits that the longer the tax form, the more room for tax breaks available.
-Anyone can file a Form 1040, but some people are required to.
-A 1040 is required amongst taxpayers who are self-employed, those with an adjusted gross income of more than $100,000, and those who underreported tips, among other situations.
+Form 1040 is the most complex out of the three choices, but it also provides numerous options in order to claim deductions and credits.
+Although long-winded, a general rule of thumb is that the longer the tax form, the more room for tax breaks.
+Anyone can file this form, but some people must.
+A 1040 is required among self-employed taxpayers, those with an adjusted gross income of more than $100,000, and individuals who underreported tips.

 Who Should File a 1040EZ?

 To use Form 1040EZ, taxpayers must meet a specific set of requirements.
 If you are considering using this form, here are a few conditions you must meet:

 - File as single or married filing jointly

 - Not have dependents

 - Total taxable income should be under $100,000

 - Income should only come from wages, salaries, tips, unemployment, or taxable scholarships and fellowship grants